Why JCAHO Accredited Treatment Centers Matter

 The Benefits of The JCAHO Seal of Approval

-When it was eventually time for Jimmy’s parents to ship him off to treatment center number 2 they were acting like heat seeking missiles with their eyes peeled for that JCAHO golden seal, for with it they learned a whole host of benefits and quality assurances.
+When it was eventually time for Jimmy’s parents to ship him off to treatment center number 2, they were quick to look for that JCAHO “Gold Seal.”
+They learned a whole host of benefits and quality assurances that the JCAHO accreditation offers, including:

 The first of these benefits is that the Joint Commission provides a guidepost and framework for how to structure and manage a drug rehab.
 By offering a guide book on organizational structure it ensures that treatment centers for drug and alcohol abuse adhere to policy’s that benefit the patients and prevents over enthusiastic and eccentric business owners with no mental health experience from dictating unproven treatment methods and modalities.